-I’m an investigative reporter at Hearst Connecticut Media Group, where my work appears in newspapers and online across the state.
+I’m a reporter on the investigations team at Hearst Connecticut Media Group, where my work appears in newspapers and online across the state.

-I’ve been on investigative and enterprise teams at NBC News, CQ Roll Call and ThinkProgress.
-I’ve also worked in various roles at ProPublica, GBH News, Spare Change News and the New England Center for Investigative Reporting.
+Before joining Hearst, I was on investigative and enterprise teams at NBC News, CQ Roll Call and ThinkProgress.
+I’ve also worked in various roles at ProPublica, GBH News, Spare Change News and the New England Center for Investigative Reporting (now part of GBH).

 Impact and awards